basarat/monaco/README.md

 * out : the built assets
 * build : scripts for building various stuff

-## How original monaco is built
+## How monaco-editor-core is built

-Please see `build/monaco/README.md`.
-We simplified it (for our purposes) by reading a bunch of source code around the gulpfiles.
+Please see `vscode/build/monaco/README.md`.
+We simplified it and the process is documented in `prepare.sh`.
+Some notes on monaco-editor-core:

 * the `build/gulpfile.editor.js` contains the monaco building stuff.
 * the `monaco.d.ts` api is built with `build/monaco/api.ts`.